jeromecoupe/webstoemp/src/blogposts/2019-04-27-multilingual-sites-eleventy.md

 ---
 title: "Multilingual sites with Eleventy"
 excerpt: "Eleventy might not have multilingual and localisation capabilities out of the box, but you can build a pretty good setup using global data files, collections and Nunjucks as a templating language."
-image: "cssgrid.jpg"
+image: "blahblahblah.jpg"
-imageAlt: "Photo by Calvin Ma"
+imageAlt: "Photo by Nick Fewings"
 tags:
 - Multilingual
 - Localization